Office-of-Digital-Services/cdt-ods-disaster-recovery/docs/index.md

 Running the application locally is possible with [Docker and Docker Compose][docker].

-The application communicates with the [California Identity Gateway](https://dev.auth.cdt.ca.gov) via redirects, over the public internet.
+The application communicates with the California Identity Gateway via redirects, over the public internet.
 See [all the system interconnections][interconnections].

 ### Infrastructure

-The Benefits application is deployed to Microsoft Azure.
+The DDRC application is deployed to Microsoft Azure.
 Traffic is encrypted between the user and the application, as well as between the application and external systems.

 The network is managed by [CDT](https://cdt.ca.gov/), who provide a firewall and [distributed denial-of-service (DDoS)](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) protection.